MaxThom/mir/book/src/using_mir/device_sdk.md

   insteadOf = https://github.com
 ```

-Even though packages are stored in Git repository, they get downloaded through Go mirror.
+Even though packages are stored in Git repositories, they get downloaded through Go mirror.
-Therefor, we must tell Go to download it directly from the Git repository.
+Therefore, we must tell Go to download it directly from the Git repository.

 ```bash
 go env -w GOPRIVATE=github.com/maxthom/mir